EnterprisePKI/pki-portfolio-alexandra-blanchard/notes/week-03/lesson-notes-template.md

-# Week X Lesson Notes — [Topic Title]
+Week 3 Lesson Notes — X.509 Certificate Anatomy

-## 1. Core Concept
+##1.
+Core Concept

-Explain the foundational concept clearly and practically.
+Inspecting the core fields of an X.509 certificate.
+Deep diving into the use and relevance, of each of each certificate extension.

----
+##2.
+Why It Matters

-## 2. Why It Matters
+In a real, strict-PKI enterprise environment, every certificate extension is a security risk if not handled correctly.
+A continuous chain of trust is profitable to an enterprise when avoiding hard-fails within an operational resilient playbook aligned with a certificate lifecycle management.

-How this concept appears in real enterprise environments.
+##3.
+Technical Breakdown

----
+Components

-## 3. Technical Breakdown
+Certificate Fields

-- Definition
+Field
-- Components
+Value from your output
-- Flow
+Subject
-- Trust implications
+CN=github.com

----
+Issuer

-## 4. Common Misconceptions
+C=GB, O=Sectigo Limited, CN=Sectigo Public Server Authentication CA DV E36

-- Misconception 1
+Not Before
-- Misconception 2
+Mar 6 00:00:00 2026 GMT

----
+Not After

-## 5. Where This Shows Up
+Jun 3 23:59:59 2026 GMT

-- Web security
+Public Key Algorithm
-- Internal enterprise systems
+id-ecPublicKey
-- Cloud environments
+Subject Alternative Name
-- DevOps workflows
+DNS:github.com, DNS:www.github.com

----
+Key Usage

-## Mental Model
+critical - Digital Signature

-Short summary that ties the week back to:
+Extended Key Usage

-Identity + Trust + Verification
+TLS Web Server Authentication

-Observations
+Flow
-Document the following in your Week 3 lab notes:
+Each layer depends on the integrity of the one before it: break any link and the whole trust chain will fail.

-Which certificate is the root CA
+##4.
+Common Misconceptions
-Which certificate is the intermediate CA
+Misconception 1 - Certificates introduce the public key and operate in encrypting the keys, too.
-Which certificate is the leaf certificate
+Misconception 2 - PKI is made for browsers only and has nothing to do with e-mails, container images, and IoT devices.

-How the issuer field connects the certificates
+##5.
+Where This Shows Up
-Why intermediate certificates exist
+Enterprises use certificates for the main job of identity and key distribution, while AES usually handles the majority of encryptions.
+Renewal failures can also break third-party integrations leading to companies operating outside of the compliance framework.
+These frameworks keep organizations under the umbrella of Identity + Trust + Verification through periodic key replacements to mitigate key compromise risk.